Stephanie Alfonso of Castile: Marriage

 In 1157, Stephanie's father died while returning from an expedition and his kingdoms were partitioned between her legitimate half-brothers, Sancho III of Castile and Fernando II of León.
 Stephanie would marry Fernando Rodríguez de Castro, head of the House of Castro.
 Fernando's father was Urraca's half-brother (son of Fernando and Tegridia), Rodrigo Fernández de Castro.
 Nicknamed "the Lion" in his native Castile, he was exiled as a consequence of his family's struggles with the Lara family and joined the service of Ferdinand II in León, where he was dubbed "the Castilian".
-Ferdinand would name him governor, at different times, of Cuéllar, Dueñas, Valladolid, Toro and Asturias, and he eventually became Ferdidand's mayordomo mayor.
+Ferdinand would name him governor, at different times, of Cuéllar, Dueñas, Valladolid, Toro and Asturias, and he eventually became Ferdinand's Mayordomo mayor.
 He had divorced his first wife, Constanza Osorio, daughter of Count Osorio Martinez, who was killed fighting Castro at the Battle of Lobregal in 1160.
 For his services, King Ferdinand rewarded him with Stephanie's hand, also granting them the infantazgo of León.
 She bore her husband a son, Pedro Fernández de Castro.

 Don Fernando Ruiz de Castro(Opening stanzas from a poem in El Drama Universal by Ramón de Campoamor, with translation.)